mhx/dwarfs/README.md

 results of the [performance monitor](#performance-monitoring).

-Furthermore, each regular file exposes an attribute `dwarfs.inodeinfo` with information about the undelying inode:
+Furthermore, each regular file exposes an attribute `dwarfs.inodeinfo` with information about the underlying inode:

 ```
 $ attr -l "05 Disappear.caf"